Rear brake shoes change on Austin Mini

 Op 42

-Reassemble the wheel cover.
+Fit the wheel trim.
 Fit it into the rim by pushing by hand.

-Position the notch of the wheel cover at the valve (1st photo).
+Position the notch of the wheel trim at the valve (1st photo).

 Op 43

-Bleed the brake circuit (➔ see the tutorial ''Bleeding the brake circuit'').
+Bleed the brake system (➔ see the tutorial ''Brake system bleeding'').

 The End